metafates/muffin.nvim/README.md

 # muffin.nvim

-A popup window that provides breadcrumbs-like navigation feature in keyboard-centric manner.
+A popup window that provides breadcrumbs-like navigation in keyboard-centric manner.
+Inspired by [hasansujon786/nvim-navbuddy].

 [![asciicast](https://asciinema.org/a/726401.svg)](https://asciinema.org/a/726401)